 For a complete list of the articles in this series - Cloud Accounting Introduction

 About the Author (Author Profile)Greg Lam is a passionate small business guy who loves technology and automation.
 He holds a BBA from Simon Fraser University, Canada.
 He's a Certified QuickBooks ProAdvisor, Certified Xero Partner, and Kashoo MVP.
 His business interests are focused on online accounting and how it can be used to streamline and automate a company’s accounting processes.
 He currently lives in Tokyo, Japan.
-Greg operates the Small Business Doer website, an "Entrepreneur's Guide to Small Biz Bookkeeping".
-Connect with Greg on Twitter, Google Plus, youtube, LinkedIn or Facebook.
+Greg operates the Small Biz Doer website, an "Entrepreneur's Guide to Small Biz Bookkeeping."
+He is the author of Online Accounting Software: Finding the Right Match, published by The Sleeter Group.
+Connect with Greg on Twitter, Google Plus, YouTube, LinkedIn, or Facebook.

 Sites That Link to this Post